v4r-tuwien/gdrnet_pipeline/README.md

 - `git submodule init`
 - `git submodule update`

+Use the following to pull updates:
+- `git pull`
+- `git submodule update --recursive --remote`

 ## Startup using the compose file(s)
 [Configure](#configurations) all files first.
 Don't forget to set the [IP Adress of the ROS Master](#ros-master) if you have another ROS-Core running.